rajamanohar9/simple-web-page-using-bootstrap/README.md

 This should create a package.json file in the folder whicg you have created at step1.

-step4:-Now use this cammand "npm install lite-server --save-dev " and click enter
+step4:-Now use this cammand "npm install lite-server --save-dev " and click enter step5:-Now use this cammand "pm install bootstrap@4.0.0 --save" and click enter step6:-Now use this cammand "npm install jquery@3.3.1 popper.js@1.12.9 --save" and click enter

-step 5:- Next, open package.json in your editor and modify it as shown below.
+step 7:- Next, open package.json in your editor and modify it as shown below.
 Note the addition of two lines, line 7 and line 9
 {
   "name": "git-test",
   "version": "1.0.0",